-To be constructed at the Geelong Waurn Ponds Campus, CADET will be an extension of the engineering precinct which has experienced a $7.5 million investment over the past few years to refurbish the engineering labs and facilities and acquire new equipment, with another $6 million to be spent in the next 18 months.
+To be constructed at the Geelong Waurn Ponds Campus, CADET will be an extension of the engineering precinct, which has seen a $13.5 million investment.
+The money was spent between the refurbishment of the engineering labs and facilities as well as providing the areas with new equipment.

 CADET will offer activities, experiences, programs and pathways for young people from Year 8 through to PhD level, and encourage students to gain a new insight into the world of engineering.
 Through CADET, we will link secondary, VET and tertiary education to demonstrate the opportunities that are possible in engineering and design whilst building aspirations for a career in the industry.

 Featuring more than $6 million of cutting edge technologies and specialist learning aids, CADET represents the pinnacle of engineering education within Australia.
 Focused on digital manufacturing, rapid prototyping, 3D modelling and visualisation technologies students, researchers and industry will be able to experience and master the tools and techniques that will take Australian manufacturing beyond the 21st century.
 Access to such advanced equipment is the corner stone of enabling Deakin students to creatively explore their engineering and design ideas.